DelisaRogger/CommunityScienceMuseum/README.md

     cd science-museum-website
     ```

-Since this project is built with HTML, CSS, and JavaScript, no additional installation steps are required.
+Since this project is built with HTML and CSS, no additional installation steps are required.

 ### Running